adamranieri/2112-azure-react-native/projects/p2/my-resort.md

 This is a mobile app that the resort is pushing on it's guests to download.
 This app is designed to help assist them during their stay.
 - **Technical Specs**
     - React Native Mobile App
-    - Uses the event API
+    - Uses the activity API
     - Uses the room service API
     - Uses the reservation API
     - Uses the problem API